Surfaces containing two isotropic circles through each point: Statements

 for some $P_0,P_1,P_2,P_3\in\R_{1,1}\subset\R[u,v]$ and $Z\in\R_{2,2}\subset\R[u,v]$, where $P_0^2+P_3^2\ne0$, such that the arcs of the isotropic circles are the curves $u=\const$ and $v=\const$. \end{theorem}

 \begin{corollary} Consider a surface satisfying the assumptions of Theorem~\ref{thm:main2}.
-Then if the top views of the isotropic circles $u=\const$ are all tangent to some regular smooth curve, then this curve is contained in a cyclic.
-In this case, if the top views of the isotropic circles $v=\const$ are all tangent to some regular smooth curve, then this curve is contained in the same cyclic (see Fig.~\ref{fig:top2} top row). \end{corollary}
+Then if the top views of the isotropic circles $u=\const$ are all tangent to some regular smooth curve, then this curve is contained in a cyclic (see Fig.~\ref{fig:examples-2} and~\ref{fig:top2}).
+In this case, if the top views of the isotropic circles $v=\const$ are all tangent to some regular smooth curve as well, then this curve is contained in the same cyclic (see Fig.~\ref{fig:top2} top row). \end{corollary}

 \begin{remark} Actually it is possible that one family of top views has a (real) envelope and the other one has not (see Fig.~\ref{fig:top2} bottom row).
 A more general assertion covering this case is stated in Conjecture~\ref{con:topview}. \end{remark}